PARIS

 • You can take the train to Versailles, which takes about an hour from central Paris.
 We opted for an Uber round-trip as it was quicker from our hotel.

-Food & Drink
+Food & Beverage

 Refuge des Fondues

 Located in Montmartre, this restaurant frequently appears in guides—and for good reason.
 It’s cozy, delicious, and an experience in itself.
+You’ll choose between cheese or meat fondue.
+We went with cheese, which was filling and delicious, but keep in mind—it’s not a full meal!
 If you want to drink wine from a baby bottle (yes, really!), make a reservation in advance.

 Helpful Tips: